-- If leaning forward then also retract the shoulder blades while doing the movement.
+- If leaning forward then also retract your shoulder blades while doing the concentric phase of the movement.

 - With the cable Y raises try to keep your arm angle the same throughout the movement.
 If you bend your arms during the movement it becomes easier.
 You can hold the endpoint of the concentric phase for a brief pause.

 - With face pulls the final position should have your hands in the same plane as your ears or just behind this.
 If you do not reach your ears it is either due to a mobility issue or you are using too much weight.

 - The angle of your arms relative to your torso, and the angle of your torso relative to gravity or the line of resistance, changes the emphasis of the contraction significantly.
 Shrugging straight up and down will mainly work the upper traps.
 Leaning forward will involve the lower traps and rhomboids.
 Holding your arm more laterally as in the cable shrug above will target different fibers of the traps.

 - If leaning forward is taxing on your lower back, consider leaning forward with your chest on a high incline bench or your head on some base of support; this will take pressure off of your lower back.

 - Focus on lowering your shoulder blades and protracting them to yield a more full range of motion when leaning forward with standing shrugs or when doing the movements where the resistance is in front of you as opposed to under you.